Janus-Cross-chain-messaging/proposal/proposal.md

 The estimated time to reach stable testnet is at least 1 year.

-This is full stack cross-chain blockchain development, using Rust, circom, solidity, move, FunC, and NodeJs, and Golang, HTML, CSS, TS
+This is full stack cross-chain blockchain development, using Rust, circom, !Ink, solidity, move, FunC, and NodeJs, and Golang, HTML, CSS, TS

 ### Development cost: